Southern Rift Valley, Kenya: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Be sure to find the right type.
-A lot of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types G. Be careful to get the right kind.
+The majority of adapters currently being sold are simply plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most places.

 • Power bank for devices